CloudStrings/testing-sample-devops-agent-eks-workshop-with-GitOps/README.md

 ```

 ### 5. AWS IAM Identity Center (SSO) for Amazon Managed Grafana

+> **📌 Optional:** This step is only required if you want to use Amazon Managed Grafana for manual metrics visualization.
+The AWS DevOps Agent does not require Grafana - it directly queries CloudWatch and Prometheus for automated analysis.

 Amazon Managed Grafana requires AWS IAM Identity Center (formerly AWS SSO) for user authentication.
 You must enable IAM Identity Center in your AWS account before deploying this lab.